Kochi — overview

 By Train

 Search “Ernakulam” as your origin (if departing) or destination (if arriving).
 Ernakulam Junction (ERS) is the main station.
-A city may have multiple railway stations — select the main one and choose a train based on journey duration, departure time, and class availability.
+Choose a train based on journey duration, departure time, and class availability.

 By Flight

 Search by city name across IndiGo, Air India, and Akasa Air.
-Cochin International Airport (COK) has direct domestic connections from all major Indian cities and international connections.
+Cochin International Airport (COK) has direct domestic connections from all major Indian cities.

 By Bus